 Reduced alumni pricing should you wish to re-enroll in DharmaBridge for additional terms.

 Become eligible for DharmaBridge mentorship, Kelly's next level sangha experience.

 While we know that everyone has complex lives and things do come up, the expectation is that you are going to endeavor to come to the group calls live, as much as possible.
 During the enrollment process, please let us know if your schedule would preclude you from participating live.

 Currently enrolling for the Feb 2023 DharmaBridge Sangha

 Receive trimesterly one-on-one coaching with Kelly (3 personal support calls during the program).

 Offers profound deepening of meditative work with the dharma traditions, giving you a full experience of transformation within the DharmaBridge process and through work with Kelly.
 These options are for anyone drawn to DharmaBridge because they want to elevate and support themselves through life, alleviate suffering, and deepen on the spiritual path.

 For those seekers who intend to go beyond their own personal transformation and also offer support for others, Kelly recommends the "DharmaBridge CCLI" training track for first time DharmaBridge participants.
 This option provides the foundation of a coaching or counseling practice and includes the opportunity to serve as a DharmaBridge Mentor during your first year in the program.
-A DharmaBridge CCLI integrates the teachings and practices so thoroughly that they become confidently and steadily rooted into the Self.
-Upon completion of the program, you will trust yourself to serve others in their process of healing and awakening to essence nature.
+DharmaBridge CCLI provides thorough support to integrate the teachings and practices, so that participants become confidently and steadily rooted into the Self and empowered to revolutionize the work they do with clients and teams.
+Upon completion of the program, you will trust yourself to lead from this empowered place, or serve others in their process of healing and awakening to essence nature.

 If you are interested in this enrollment option, please discuss with Kelly in an exploratory call.